-Moving data from your local or remote data sources to (or from) Microsoft Azure IoT platform?
+Moving data from your local or remote data sources to Microsoft Azure IoT platform?

 This is the product.

-It doesn’t matter what the data source – with Open Automation Software you can move it to Azure IoT devices.
+It doesn’t matter what the data source – with Open Automation Software you can move it to Azure IoT Data Hub and Azure Event Hubs.

 Data transfer is secure, accurate and fast.
 Data quality is verified via timestamp using Advanced Message Queuing Protocol (AMQP).
 Take live local, remote or plant floor data and easily use it in big data analytics.